stephenchu530/portfolio/README.md

 ## Description:
 This is a portfolio project for Code Fellows Course 301.

-## Time Estimate for Feature Implementation
+## Time Estimate for Feature Implementation:
 ```sh
 Number and name of feature: #1 Refactor the CSS